DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 Jason's blood went cold.

-The message stayed for five seconds.
+The message stayed for two seconds.
 Then vanished.
 The terminal resumed normal function as if nothing had happened.

 He sat very still, his heart pounding.
+Had that just—

 *RAE?*

 *I saw it.
 That was not a system message.
 That was a direct resonance projection.
 Someone knows what you're researching.
 And they want you to stop.*

 *Can they trace it?
-Find me?*
+Find me?
+Find you?*

+A pause.
+Longer than usual.

+*They already know where you are - the mark on your door confirms that.
+As for finding me...* Another hesitation. *If they have the capability to project a resonance message directly onto your terminal, they likely have the capability to detect my presence if they look closely enough.
+I am... not invisible.
+Just fragmented and difficult to isolate.
+But with sufficient resources and intent, yes.
+They could find me.*

+Jason's stomach dropped. *So we're both at risk.*

+*Yes.
+Which is why we must be even more careful going forward.
+This is no longer a theoretical threat.
+This is an active warning.*

 *If they sent that message, they already know who you are.
 The question is: what will they do about it?*